intershop/intershop-pwa/docs/guides/customizations.md

 ```

 > [!NOTE]
-> Be aware that Visual Studio Code will not resolve all import references correctly but it works in the build PWA version anyways.
+> Be aware that Visual Studio Code will not resolve all import references correctly but it still works in the build PWA version.

 > [!NOTE]
 > For bundled styles optimization PurgeCSS is used.
 Please read [the additional documentation](./optimizations.md#purgecss) regarding the usage and configuration of PurgeCSS in the Intershop PWA.